 can start off your explorations by reading the accompanying

-file and running:
+snap directory and running:

 This will inform you of all the steps taken during the creation of the snap.